-This will be discussed further in my comments on the Master Plan, but is relevant to the POM also.
+This point is relevant to both the POM and the MP.
 The Master Plan indicates a lookout at 'Bungleboori North'.
 This is in fact an area discovered by the Colo Committee many years ago, and named the 'Lost World'.
-One of the key campaigners for GOS over 4 decades was architect David Blackwell, who fell in love with a particular structure 'David's Wall' at the end of the long ridge in the Lost World.
+One of the key campaigners for GOS over 4 decades (working closely with me and Rodney Falconer) was architect David Blackwell, who fell in love with a particular structure 'David's Wall' at the end of the long ridge in the Lost World.
 After he succumbed to cancer, we scattered his ashes there (see lower right).
-We believe, out of respect for a major campaigner for GOS, that the walking trail should not extend all the way along this narrow ridge to that site at the pagoda shown on the lower left, but should stop at the knoll well above this ridge, which is still an excellent lookout.
-If the track did extend to that pagoda, it would be degraded by people clambering over it, and breaking off the fragile ironstone bands.
-It would also inevitably suffer from litter, chip packets, chocolate wrappers etc - not a fitting memorial to a great campaigner for GOS.
-Even more worrying, the Master Plan states on p.
-41 that there will be '4WD access' to the Bungelboori North Lookout!
-This is totally inappropriate, there is vehicle access along the main ridge above, which is where parking should be, with a walking track (not a 4WD track!) to the lookout about a kilometre away.
+David co-led many walks to GOS exploring its geodiversity and biodiversity, he drew many detailed line drawing maps, wrote submissions and took amazing photo-montages of GOS features.
+We believe, out of respect for a major campaigner for GOS, that the walking trail should not extend all the way along this ridge to that site to the pagoda shown on the lower left, but should stop at the knoll above this ridge, which is still an excellent lookout.
+However the MP map is unclear just where the lookout would be.